mrmrs/writing/_posts/2018-06-18-component-styling-api.md

 zoom
 ```

-Some people [jxnblk](http://jxnblk.com) have told me that Component Styling API is a
+Some people have told me that Component Styling API is a horrible name for this
-horrible name for this concept and he's likely correct.
-Regardless, I think the
+concept and they're likely correct.
+But I haven't come up with a better name
-following descriptions, from a website called wikipedia, are interesting to
+yet, so please let me know if you've got some ideas.
+I do think the following
-consider.
+descriptions, from a website called wikipedia, are interesting to consider.

 *API: Application programming interface*
 > "In general terms, it is a set of clearly defined methods of communication between various software components."
 > "By abstracting the underlying implementation and only exposing objects or actions the developer needs, an API simplifies programming."
 > "Thus, the design of an API attempts to provide only the tools a user would expect."

 [https://en.wikipedia.org/wiki/Application_programming_interface](https://en.wikipedia.org/wiki/Application_programming_interface)